KDE/documentation-develop-kde-org/HIG/source/style/icon.rst

 *22px emblems*

-8px emblems do not have an outline, because there simply isn't enough room:
+8px emblems don't have an outline, because there simply is not enough room:

 .. image:: /img/Breeze-icon-design-emblem-8px.png
    :alt: 8px emblem icons